patelpurvip/ETL-Purchase-Orders-System/README.md

-# Creation of a procurement database with Requisition and Purchasing Order information
+# Creation of a procurement database:
+## Requisition and Purchasing Order information

 ![ETL-icon2.jfif](Images/ETL-icon2.jfif)